Alania: Mongol conquest and aftermath (13th–14th centuries)

 The Nuzal chapel, which was probably built in the second half of the 13th century and still contains various Christian frescoes.

 Bishop Theodore of Alania described the plight of his metropolis in a lengthy epistolary sermon written during the tenure of Patriarch Germanus II (1222–40).
 The French-Flemish monk and traveller William of Rubruck mentions Alans numerous times in the account of his 1253–1255 journey through Eurasia to the Great Khan, e.g. Alans living as Mongol subjects in Crimea, Old Astrakhan, the Khan's capital Karakoram, and also still as freemen in their Caucasian homeland ("the Alans or Aas, who are Christians and still fight the Tartars").

 Figurine of folk heroine "Zadaleski Nana" ("the mother of Zadalesk"), also known as "mother of the Ossetes", who is said to have hid orphaned children in a cave during Tamerlane's invasion.

 Classic Alania finally came to an end in the late 14th century, when the Turco-Mongol warlord Tamerlane invaded.
 Crushing the Golden Horde at the Battle of the Terek River in 1395, he subsequently attacked several Alan chiefs, resulting in months of massacres and enslavement that are still remembered in a popular Ossetian folk song called "the mother of Zadalesk".
 The invasion of Tamerlane resulted in the flight of the Alans deep into the Caucasian mountains and the end of the Alans' presence in the steppes north of the Caucasus.
 The few who remained were eventually absorbed into the Circassian Kabardians and the Turkic Karachays and Balkars.
-The retreat into the mountains resulted in the ethnogenesis of a new people: the Ossetes, represented by the Digor in the west and the Iron in the east.
-The Ingush and Chechens retained strong cultural and genetic links to the Alans in the regions of Darial, Sunzha, and Argun.
-The Ossetes remained in a state of near-total isolation until 1774, when they requested protection from the Russian Empire, resulting in the foundation of Vladikavkaz in 1784 and the beginning of the Russian conquest of the Caucasus.
+The Alanian retreat into the mountains resulted in the subsequent ethnogenesis of the modern-day Ossetians, represented by various subgroups like the Digor in the west and the Iron in the east.
+The Ossetes/Ossetians remained in a state of near-total isolation until 1774, when they requested protection from the Russian Empire, resulting in the foundation of Vladikavkaz in 1784 and the beginning of the Russian conquest of the Caucasus.